shinrich/amc-ts-docs/ssl-api.en.rst

 Utility Functions
 -----------------

-.. c:function:: TSReturnCode TSSslVConnOpSet(TSSslVConn svc, TSSslVConnOp op)
+.. c:function:: TSReturnCode TSVConnTunnel(TSVConn svc)

-   Set the SSL connection :arg:`svc` to have the operation :arg:`op` performed on it.
+   Set the SSL connection :arg:`svc` to convert to a blind tunnel.

-.. c:function:: void TSSslVConnReenable(TSSslVConn svc)
+.. c:function:: void TSSslVConnReenable(TSVConn svc)

    Reenable the SSL connection :arg:`svc`.
 If a plugin hook is called, ATS processing on that connnection will not resume until this is invoked for that connection.

-.. c:function:: TSSslVConnObject TSSslVConnObjectGet(TSSslVConn svc)
+.. c:function:: TSSslVConnection TSVConnSslConnectiontGet(TSVConn svc)

    Get the SSL (per connection) object from the SSl connection :arg:`svc`.

-.. c:function:: char * TSSslVConnServernameGet(TSSslVConn svc)

-   Get the name of the server as specified by the client via the SNI extensions.
-If no server name is specified, NULL is returned.

-.. c:function:: TSSslContext TSSslCertFindByName(char *name)
+.. c:function:: TSSslContext TSSslContextFindByName(const char *name)

    Look for a SSL context created from the :c:type:`ssl_multicert.config` file.
 Use the server name to search.

-.. c:function:: TSSslContext TSSslCertFindByAddress(struct sockaddr const*)
+.. c:function:: TSSslContext TSSslContextFindByAddr(struct sockaddr const*)

    Look for a SSL context created from the :c:type:`ssl_multicert.config` file.
 Use the server address to search.

+.. c:function:: int TSVConnIsSsl(TSVConn svc)

+   Determines whether the connection associated with :arg:`svc` is being processed as an SSL connection.
+Returns 1 if it is being processed as SSL and 0 otherwise.

 Example Uses
 ------------